Fostering Innovation at Greenslopes Private Hospital

 practical advances in hospital operations and patient outcomes at Greenslopes Private Hospital.

 Staff at GPH can apply for grants up to $30,000 to be used to conduct a short-term research project based on observations of ways to improve practices and procedures.

-Applications are now open for the 2018 GMRF Innovation Grants.
+Applications for the 2019 GMRF Innovation Grant will be opening in May/June.
 If you are a Greenslopes Private Hospital staff member who has an idea on improving clinical outcomes we want to hear from you!

 Past GMRF Innovation Grant Recipients

 Project Title: Effects of post-operative analgesic technique on the rehabilitation outcomes for patients following a Total Knee Replacement (TKR)

 $8,000 was awarded to Senior Physiotherapist Pauline Teng to investigate the use of patches in the recovery process for patients who had received a total knee replacement.
 Immediately following the procedure, patients received two attachments; pain relief in the form of a patient controlled analgesia (PCA) and an indwelling catheter.
 Because of these attachments, two staff members were required to assist with patient mobilisation, transfer, and assistance with hygiene care.

 Early mobilisation is crucial to good recovery.
 Participation in exercise classes immediately following a total knee replacement has been shown to improve patient’s mental and physical wellbeing.
 The use of a PCA attachment impedes on a patient’s ability to join these classes until three or four days after surgery.
 Pauline applied for a GMRF Innovation Grant so she could investigate whether the use of opioid analgesic patches compared to PCA will improve early mobilisation for patients and therefore lead to discharging from hospital sooner.
 By researching the impact of attachments, Pauline aims to shorten recovery time and improve overall patient wellbeing.